Also known as: Microcalcifications or macrocalcifications, Breast cancer - calcifications or Mammography

-Large rounded calcifications (macrocalcifications) are common in women over age 50.
+Large, rounded calcifications (macrocalcifications) are common in women over age 50.
 They appear as small white dots on the mammogram.
-They are not thought to be related to cancer, and only rarely need more testing.
+They are not thought to be related to cancer.
+More testing is rarely needed.

 When microcalcifications are present on a mammogram, the doctor (a radiologist) may ask for a larger view so the areas can be examined more closely.

-Most patients who have suspicious calcifications do not have cancer.
+Most women who have suspicious calcifications do not have cancer.

 James JJ, Wilson RM, Evans AJ.
 The breast.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 6th ed.
 New York, NY: Elsevier; 2015:chap 69.